dotnet/runtime/docs/coreclr/jit-testing.md

 5. Debug info fidelity
 6. Coverage ?

-There is work going on elsewhere to
+There will likely be work going on elsewhere to address some of these same measurement capabilities, so we should make sure to keep it all in sync.

 ### Bring up alternate codegen capabilities.